russross/meddler/README.md

 Meddlers
 --------

-sqlscan has a feature called "meddlers".
 A meddler is a handler that gets to meddle with a field before it is saved, or when it is loaded. "localtime" and "localtimez" are examples of built-in meddlers.
-The full list of built-in meddlers includes:
+The full list of built-in meddlers
+includes:

 *   identity: the default meddler, which does not do anything